ConanChou/RT2X-Extension-for-Tweet-Nest/README.txt

 Hi there,

-This is project RT2X Extension for Tweet Nest, Version 0.3.3, Created by Conan (@conanchou).
+This is project RT2X Extension for Tweet Nest, Created by Conan (@conanchou).
 The original project is called RT2RenRen Extension for Tweet Nest.

 RT2X will empower the project Tweet Nest (http://pongsocket.com/tweetnest/) with the feature of retweeting user chosen tweets to various micro-blogging services.